p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 ## PROBLEM 3

 **a.
-Download From the given website and its log**
+Download from the given website and its log**

-In number 3A, the problem wanted us to download a couple of imaga from a website and make a log out of it
+In number 3A, the problem wanted us to download a couple of image from a website and make a log out of it
 ```
 for((i=0;i<23;i=i+1))
 do